-5. Class Participation (online and F2F).
+5. Class Participation.
 In order to establish a viable professional learning community, it is expected that each candidate fully and consistently participate in all class meetings, projects, group work, and discussions.
-This will occur both online and in class and should be done in an open-minded, respectful manner with the intent of learning and reflecting on one's own beliefs, ideas, practices, and values.
+This should be done in an open-minded, respectful manner with the intent of learning and reflecting on one's own beliefs, ideas, practices, and values.
 Moreover, the quality of participation is as important as the quantity of participation.
 (20%)